QuadSpinner/Gaea-Docs/source/Guide/9-Developers/3-API.md

 These components will be available in Gaea 2.0.

 ### Build Requirements
-- Visual Studio 2017 or later
+- Visual Studio 2019 or later
-- .NET Framework 4.7.2 or higher
+- Microsoft .NET 5.0 or higher

 Plugins can be written using C# or C++.
 For C++, you must use C++/CLI for the plugin, but may use pure C++ for internal processing if you want to focus on pure performance.